 During non-working hours, movement throughout the institution will be regulated by a procedure called controlled movement.
 The purpose of controlled movement is to ensure all inmate movement is orderly when an institution pass system is not in effect.
-Controlled movement generally begins five minutes before the hour and five minutes after the half hour.
-Normally, these moves are a one way move; meaning, "in bound" or "out bound" move.
+Controlled movement generally begins ten minutes before the hour and ends on the hour.

+Normally, these moves are a one way move; meaning, "in bound" or "out bound".
 During the movement period, normally ten minutes, inmates may move from an area of the institution to another without a pass or staff escort.
 The start and end of each movement period will be announced by staff.

 During the evening hours, the first controlled movement period normally begins at the conclusion of a clear official 4:00 p.m. count.
 During the feeding of the evening meal, inmates can normally move to recreation yard, gymnasium, or chapel; however, you remain secured inside those areas until the next controlled movement is announced.

-At the conclusion of the evening meal, the Compound will be secured and a ten minute, controlled movement will commence.
+At the conclusion of the evening meal, the Compound will be secured and a ten-minute, controlled movement will commence.

-On Saturdays, Sundays, and holidays, normally the first controlled movement will begin at 7:55 a.m., and a second move will be announced at 8:55 a.m.
+On Saturdays, Sundays, and holidays, normally the first controlled movement will begin at the conclusion of the morning meal.
 The Compound will be secured at 9:30 a.m., in preparation of the 10:00 a.m. count.
 During the feeding of the brunch meal, inmates can normally move to the recreation yard, gymnasium, or chapel; however, you must remain secured inside those areas until the next controlled movement is announced.
 The movement periods will resume after the brunch meal.